juanfonsecasolis/ARAPSUAA/README.md

 **Method**.
 An algorithm for the recognition of accessible pedestrian signals is presented.
 We present an algorithm that uses a three-harmonics musical recognition kernel design with a decay proportional to 1/k^2, two algorithms for the dynamic estimation of the tone threshold, that vary according to the signal-to-noise ratio (TS2Means and the leaky integrator), and the Mahalanobis distance with covariance matrices modeled according to the APS musical contours for noise robustness.

 **Results.** The best detection rates reached in this work were 93% precision, 89% specificity, 92% recall, 92% F-score, and 80% Matthew's correlation coefficient.
-The major improvement was a 12% in recall, meaning that the number of true positives increased, while keeping almost constant the number of false positives (which are important for a critical-mission system).
+The major improvement was a +12% in recall, meaning that the number of true positives increased, while keeping almost constant the number of false positives (which are important for user's safety).

 Package Description
 ---